-- (iii) Receive complete and reliable information about the Bank's activities; - (iv) Use the shares held by them in accordance with the procedures determined by the effective legislation of Ukraine; - (v) Purchase preemptively the shares additionally issued by the Bank pro rata to the shareholders' interest in the Bank's share capital in the event the Bank conducts private placement of its shares; - (vi) Propose on any issues included to the agenda of the Bank's general shareholders' meetings; - (vii) In the event of the Bank's liquidation, receive a portion of the property value pro rata to their shareholdings.
+- (i) Participate in the management of the Group in accordance with the procedures specified in the Charter and internal regulations of the Group's entities; - (ii) Participate in distribution of the Group's profits and obtain its interest (dividends).
+The right to profits (dividends) is proportionate to the number of shares owned by respective shareholder at the beginning of dividends distribution; - (iii) Receive complete and reliable information about the Group's activities; - (iv) Use the shares held by them in accordance with the procedures determined by the effective legislation of Ukraine; - Purchase preemptively the shares additionally issued by the Group pro rata to the shareholders' interest in the Group's share capital in the event the Group conducts private placement of its shares; - (vi) Propose on any issues included to the agenda of the Group's general shareholders' meetings; - (vii) In the event of the Group's liquidation, receive a portion of the property value pro rata to their shareholdings.

-The Bank's distributable profits to shareholders are limited to the amount of its reserves as disclosed in its separate financial statements in accordance with the statutory requirements to accounting and reporting of banking institutions in Ukraine.
+The Group's distributable profits to shareholders are limited to the amount of its reserves as disclosed in its consolidated financial statements in accordance with the statutory requirements to accounting and reporting of banking institutions in Ukraine.
 Non-distributable reserves are represented by a reserve fund which is created as required by the effective legislation and statutory regulations of the National Bank of Ukraine in respect of general banking risks, including future losses and other unforeseen risks or contingencies.
-The Bank's reserve is created upon the shareholders' decision in the amount envisaged by the law, provided the contributions amount to at least 5 percent of the Bank's net profits.
+The Group's reserve is created upon the shareholders' decision in the amount envisaged by the law, provided the contributions amount to at least 5 percent of the Group's net profits.
 As at 31 December 2021 and 2020 non-distributable reserves (reserve funds) amounted to UAH 481,875 thousand and UAH 395,189 thousand, respectively.